 FRI-1443 Arctic Winter friluftsliv - 10 ECTS

-If you pass the examination in this course, you will get an reduction in credits (as stated below), if you previously have passed the following courses:FRI-1800 Outdoor life activities - Autumn 3 stp
+If you pass the examination in this course, you will get an reduction in credits (as stated below), if you previously have passed the following courses:FRI-1800 Outdoor life activities - Autumn 3 ects

-FRI-1802 Outdoor life activities - Autumn 3 stp
+FRI-1802 Outdoor life activities - Autumn 3 ects

 The course is taught in the 2. semester in the academic year.
 It is mainly practically oriented, informed by theory and experience.
-It will provide the students with basic skills, knowledge and experiences in winter friluftsliv.
+It will provide the students with basic skills, knowledge and experiences in Arctic winter friluftsliv.
 The course includes field excursions of shorter and longer duration during the Arctic winter season, including overnight stays in tents and snowshelters.
 For the majority of the field work we use Nordic skiing (cross country) to travel in nature.
+In addition to field excursions, there are associated practical requirements for each trips.
+These requirements include the demonstration of various practical winter skills, which must be passed to be able to take the exam.
+Such as orienteering, primus coocking, building and overnighting in a snow cave.
+Additionally, there will be assignments focused on the dissemination of theory.

 The field trips require the students to have sufficient physical conditions.
 That means the students must be able to be active on excursions for multiple days in the field.
 Adequate personal outdoor equipment for winter field trips is required, see equipment list at.
 Students must be able to speak, write and read English at a proficient level.
 Previous experience from outdoor activities/friluftsliv is an advantage but it is not a requirement